malik672/sol-utils/README.md

 }
 ```
- **NOTE**: This methods modify the original string in memory, once you use them they strings no longer exist
+ **NOTE**: This methods modify the original string in memory, once you use them the original strings no longer exist